NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 - The tool does not support nested directories.
   Event log files or event log directories should be at the top level when specifying a directory.

-Note: Spark event logs can be downloaded from Spark UI using a "Download" button on the right side, or can be found in the location specified by `spark.eventLog.dir`.
+Note: Spark event logs can be downloaded from Spark UI using a _Download_ button on the right side, or can be found in the location specified by `spark.eventLog.dir`.
 See the [Apache Spark Monitoring](http://spark.apache.org/docs/latest/monitoring.html) documentation for more information.